Results From The WOW.Com Content Network

 2.2 Foreign drivers in Singapore 2.3 Licence renewal 2.4 Using vehicles registered on a different holder 2.5 Driver Improvement Points System 3 Roads in Singapore 3.1 Electronic Road Pricing 3.2 Parking 3.3 Road signs 3.4 Left turn or right turn at a red traffic light 3.5 Special Roads 4 Traffic safety 4.1 Driving safety 4.2 Car safety crash tests

-A driver license in Singapore is required before a person is allowed to drive a motor vehicle of any description on a road in the country.
+Cost. $50.
+A driver licence in Singapore is required before a person is allowed to drive a motor vehicle of any description on a road in the country.
 Like many other countries in the world, an individual must possess a valid driving licence before being permitted to drive on the road, and driving licence holders are subject to all traffic rules.

 Then, the motorist should do the following field sobriety tests—the horizontal gaze nystagmus (eye test), the walk-and-turn, and one-leg stand.
 A breath analyzer shall only be used after the motorist fails these three tests.
 Singapore: 0.08% (80 mg/100 ml alcohol blood) or BrAC: 35 μg/100 ml alcohol in breath, strictly enforced.